 And every year, right around now, I start t wonder how long it'll take them to get this far north.
-Obviously, unlike other birds, they're diet is pretty specific.
+Obviously, unlike other birds, their diet is pretty specific.
 While they do eat some bugs, they rely mostly on nectar from flowers, and from feeders that folks put out.
-Right now, there definitely not remotely enough flowers to get them up this far, haha.
+Right now, they're definitely not remotely enough flowers to get them up this far, haha.

-So, where are they?
 Every year I go to HummingbirdCentral.com, because they have this awesome interactive map of the annual hummer migration.
 You can zoom in pretty far to get a pretty precise gauge on where they're at.
-For instance, right now, there have been sightings as far north as Rhode Island.
+For instance, right now, there have been sightings as far north as Massachusetts.
 That's not bad!
-Probably a few more weeks, and we'll see start to see them around here.
+Typically, we see them around the first week of May around here.

-It'll definitely be a few more weeks before they get up here.
-But, it also means I have to get ready for them.
+It'll definitely be a few more weeks before they get up here, but it also means I have to get ready for them.
 I have to get my feeders cleaned up, and be prepared to start making nectar a gallon at a time.
-I make my own. the stuff you buy in the store can be sketchy.
-And all they really need is good old sugar water that you can do yourself.
+I make my own.
+It's simple...
+4 parts water, 1 part sugar.
+And use white sugar.
+It's the closest to real nectar.
+Don't use raw or brown sugar.